Stop overpaying for flights to The Philippines

 🌴 Peak season

-December–February and Easter week — dry-season fares climb sharply into the premium range.
+December–February and Easter week — dry season fares climb sharply into premium territory.

 ⛅ Shoulder season